SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 --------------------------

-The capabilities described above for computing and observing properties are also available to :newTerm:`global variables` (that is, variables defined outside of any function, method, closure, or type context), and :newTerm:`local variables`
+The capabilities described above for computing and observing properties are also available to :newTerm:`global variables` and :newTerm:`local variables`.
+Global variables are variables that are defined outside of any function, method, closure, or type context.
-(that is, variables defined within a function, method, or closure context).
+Local variables are variables that are defined within a function, method, or closure context.

-The global and local variables you have encountered in previous chapters have all been *stored* variables.
+The global and local variables you have encountered in previous chapters have all been :newTerm:`stored variables`.
+Stored variables, like stored properties, provide storage for a value of a certain type and allow that value to be set and retrieved.

-However, you can define computed variables, and define observers for stored variables, in either a global or local scope.
+However, you can also define :newTerm:`computed variables`, and define observers for stored variables, in either a global or local scope.

 ..
 FIXME: observed variables in a closure trigger an assertion: